-A mutual fund seeking to provide long-term capital appreciation.
+A mutual fund seeking current income and long-term capital appreciation alongside positive societal impact.

 As with all mutual funds, the Securities and Exchange Commission (SEC) has not approved or disapproved these securities or passed upon the adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.